 About the EnviroAtlas Team

 EnviroAtlas is part of an ongoing commitment to sustainable and healthy communities and safe and sustainable water resources.
-EnviroAtlas is a collaborative project developed by researchers at EPA in cooperation with the U.S. Geological Survey (USGS), the U.S. Department of Agriculture's Forest Service and Natural Resources Conservation Service (NRCS), and Landscope America.
-The growing team of collaborators includes partner agencies, contractors, academic institutions, and non-profits; this development team works together to make sure EnviroAtlas includes the best available data, research, and analysis.
+EnviroAtlas was developed collaboratively by EPA in partnership with the U.S. Geological Survey (USGS), the U.S. Department of Agriculture (USDA), and other federal and non-profit organizations, universities, and communities including state, county, and city-level stakeholders.

 - USDA United States Forest Service (USFS)